darrylwest/simple-node-logger/README.md

 	// create a file only file logger var log = require('simple-node-logger').createSimpleFileLogger('project.log');

+or

+    // create a rolling file logger based on date and size var opts = {
+        logDirectory:'/mylogfiles',
+        fileNamePattern:'roll-{YYYY.MM.DD.nn}.log'
+    };

+    var log = require('simple-node-logger').createRollingFileLogger( opts );

 The first use will simply log to the console.
 The second will log to the console and to the project.log file.
 The third logs to the file only.
+The forth creates a rolling file log system in the target log folder.

 ## Log Levels